Technologicat/setup-template-cython/README.md

     For example, keep in mind that `pip` has replaced `ez_setup`, and nowadays `pip` (in practice) comes with Python.

     Many Python distribution tools have been sidelined by history, or merged back into the supported ones (see [the StackOverflow answer already linked above](http://stackoverflow.com/a/14753678)).
 Distutils and setuptools remain, nowadays [fulfilling different roles](http://stackoverflow.com/a/40176290).

+### Compatibility

+Tested on Linux Mint, Python 2.7 and 3.4.

+On Mac OS, the `data_files` directive of `setup.py` may cause trouble, if the `setuptools` prefix is set to `/usr/local` (or similar).
+In this case, `setuptools` may try to install `test/*` as `/usr/local/test/*`, which will likely fail.

+Not tested on Windows (please send feedback, e.g. by opening an issue).

+#### Platform-specific notes

+On **Linux Mint**:

+ - The package installs into a subdirectory of the base install location, with a name following the format `setup_template_cython-0.1.4-py3.4-linux-x86_64.egg`.
+The `mylibrary` and `test` subdirectories appear under that, as does this README.
+ - with `python3 setup.py install --user`, the base install location is `$HOME/.local/lib/python3.4/site-packages/`.
+ - with `sudo python3 setup.py install`, the base install location is `/usr/local/lib/python3.4/dist-packages/`.

+Then, in Python, `import mylibrary` will import the library.
+The `test` subdirectory of the project is harmless; `import test` will still import Python's own `test` module.

 ### License